kit494way/docker.vim/README.md

 ```

 This command write the content of current file to the /path/to/file in the container named container_name.
+If you want to upddate /path/to/file in the container automatically on executing `:w`, use `:DockerWriteEdit` instead.

 ### Execute a script in a container